 This is the case with "redundant" devices.
 Having two arms is comfortable and natural, but the opportunities increase considerably if we have four.
 There is a limit, however, and it is currently represented by the user interface, which is often complicated to use.
 It would be better to say "was", since today there are the robotic arms of the Co-Limbs project.

 The key factor: intuitiveness

 An international group of engineers from Japan and France have created a pair of wearable robotic arms that allow the user to interact with objects.
 Development will be presented at the SIGGRAPH Asia 2019 conference.

 The interface is the strong point: even users who interact with this system for the first time can use it immediately.
 They make simple movements and complex tasks in a very wide range of possible applications.
 Here is a video showing some of them.

 Co-Limbs robotic arms are placed on the user's back.
-On each of them there is a controller, at the wrist, to be able to guide the movements (both hands and fingers).
-The fingers can move separately, clench into a fist or open.
+A controller is positioned on each of them, at the height of the wrist, to be able to guide the movements (both hands and fingers).
+The fingers can move apart, clench into a fist or open.

 How does Co-Limbs work?

-The device works with objects in two stages: first the arms 'capture' an object, then they start manipulating it with the user's help.
+The device works with objects in two stages: first the arms 'capture' an object, then they start manipulating it with the help of the user.
 The applications can be different, all useful:

-Programming of actions: the arms can be programmed by “recording” a specific action and then repeating it at will.
-In the video, a researcher lets himself be "blown" with a fan after having properly recorded the movement on Co-Limbs.
-It's just an example, even rather frivolous, but it gives the idea.
+Programming of actions: the arms can be programmed by "recording" a specific action and then repeating it at will.
+In the video, a researcher lets himself be "blown" with a fan after having appropriately recorded the movement on Co-Limbs.
+It's just an example, even a rather frivolous one, but it gives the idea.